The 2019 DISQUIET Literary Prize and Fellowship Winners

-(will receive free tuition for the 2018 Disquiet Program, as well as publication on NinthLetter.com)
+(will receive free tuition, airfare and accommodation for the 2019 Disquiet Program, as well as publication on NinthLetter.com)

 FINALISTS IN NON-FICTION:

 Claire Agnes, “10 Fun Facts About Serial Killer Aileen Wuornos”

 Jeremy Klemin, “Jellyfish in Portuguese is Água Viva”

 Lucy McKeon, “And So I Began to Look”

 Julie Marie Wade, “Mrs. Wilson [Or a Study of Postmodernism and the Many Ways That Walls Are Broken]”

 (will receive free tuition for the 2019 Disquiet Program as well as publication in The Common)